What Do You Need When You Are A New Shooter?

 A Safe or effective locking device.
-If you have children in the house, the consideration of its safe keeping is a major factor in how you store your gun.
-See Firearms and Your Children.
+The type of household you have and who lives with you plays a major factor in how your store your firearm.
+If you have children or elderly you are caring for, see Firearms and Your Children for helpful considerations.
 The BEST option in all circumstances is a Biometric Safe that allows you (and only you) very quick access to your firearm, literally, just a swipe of your finger.
+I have a great biometric safe that is small and effective, check out The Reach Holster Safe: A New Generation of Gun Safe is Upon Us.

 A Gun Cleaning kit.
 The care of your gun is directly related to its performance.
 Regular cleaning after shooting is extremely important.